 Sample Social Media Posts

 - @[legislator]: We are stronger with refugees.
-The time to save refugee resettlement is now! #DefendRefuge
+A record low refugee target abandons our values and makes us weaker! #DefendRefuge

 - @[legislator]: Keep America Welcoming.
 Our communities are stronger when we stand with our new neighbors. #RefugeesWelcome #ImmigrantsWelcome